SoftingIndustrial/datafeed-edge-connector/common/configuration.md

   - Finally use the "Save" button.

 ## Status
-On top of each page an application information summary is presented.
+On top of each page a module information summary is presented.
 ![toprow_status](../documentation_pics/toprow_status.png)
-The status displays if the application is in running or in halted mode.
+The status displays if the module is in running or in halted mode.
 It also includes information about the current license state.
-If the application is running in demo mode, the `DEMO` keyword is appended to the status.
+If the module is running in demo mode, the keyword `DEMO` is appended to the status.
 The user that is currently logged in is presented in separate information box.
 Use the Logout button to logout the current user, close the session and return to the [login page](#login)